DMai90/random-quote-machine/README.md

 ## Quote Machine

-App is one of FreeCodeCamp's projects to demonstrate the user's ability to make an API request and project the response.
+This app is one of FreeCodeCamp's introductory projects to demonstrate the user's ability to make an API request and render the response.